The 2018 UN Disarmament fellows

 The Programme aims at the training and specialization of national officials in more Member States, particularly in the developing countries, and to enable them to participate more effectively in international deliberating and negotiating fora.

-Implemented by the Geneva Branch of the United Nations Office for Disarmament Affairs (UNODA), the Programme has trained over 600 public officials from about 150 Member States, a large number of whom are now in positions of responsibility in the field of disarmament within their own Governments.
+Implemented by the Geneva Branch of the United Nations Office for Disarmament Affairs (UNODA), the Programme has trained some 1008 public officials from 169 States, a large number of whom are now in positions of responsibility in the field of disarmament within their own Governments.
 Originally conducted for a six-month period, the Programme was reduced after 1988 to a ten-to-twelve week duration due to budgetary restrictions.
-From 25 to 30 fellowships are awarded every year.
+Some 25 fellowships are awarded every year.

-Participants in the United Nations Programme of Fellowships on Disarmament are selected on the basis of nominations invited from all Member States of the United Nations (one nomination per Member State per year).
-The selection of candidates is the responsibility of the substantive office (ODA) on the basis of the greater needs of developing countries in terms of training their young diplomats in the field of disarmament and security, and the overall geographical balance.
+Participants in the United Nations Programme of Fellowships on Disarmament are selected among candidates nominated by the Member States of the United Nations (one nomination per Member State per year).
+The selection of candidates is done on the basis of a number of criteria, in particular, the greater needs of developing countries in terms of training their young diplomats in the field of disarmament and security, the professional background and experience and anticipated future responsibilities of the candidates, as well as the overall geographical and gender balance.

-The programme of studies of the Programme of Fellowships on Disarmament is structured in three segments:
+The programme of studies of the Programme of Fellowships on Disarmament is usually structured in three segments:

-- The first segment of the Programme is carried out in Geneva and is aimed primarily at exposing the Fellows to multilateral negotiations on disarmament undertaken by the Conference on Disarmament.
-The segment includes a cycle of lectures by senior representatives of States members of the Conference on Disarmament on issues under negotiation in the Conference, and attendance in its meetings.
-While in Geneva, the Fellows are also given the opportunity to attend any other intergovernmental meetings on disarmament that might be in session.
+- The first segment of the Programme is carried out in Geneva and is aimed primarily at exposing the Fellows to multilateral negotiations and discussions on disarmament undertaken by the Conference on Disarmament (CD) and under different disarmament treaty regimes.
+The segment includes a cycle of lectures and presentations by senior representatives of States members of the Conference on Disarmament, practical exercises, and attendance in meetings of the CD or in other intergovernmental fora on disarmament, such as meetings of disarmament treaties that take place in Geneva.

-- The second segment of the Programme comprises study visits to intergovernmental organizations of relevance in the field of disarmament, as well as to Member States, at their invitation.
-In recent years, a number of Member States of the United Nations also hosted study programmes for the Fellows on different occasions: Bulgaria, the former Czechoslovakia, China, Finland, France, the former German Democratic Republic, Germany, Hungary, Japan, Romania, Sweden, the former Union of the Soviet Socialist Republics, and the United States of America.
-At present, both Germany and Japan continue to host study visits for the Fellows.
+- The second segment of the Programme comprises study visits in The Hague and Vienna to intergovernmental organizations of relevance in the field of disarmament, as well as to Member States, at their invitation.
+Ever since the establishment of the Programme in 1978, a number of Member States of the United Nations extended invitations and hosted study visits for the Fellows, namely: Bulgaria, Czechoslovakia, China, Finland, France, the former German Democratic Republic, Germany, Hungary, Japan, Romania, Sweden, Switzerland, the former Union of the Soviet Socialist Republics, and the United States of America.
+In 2017, Germany, China, Japan, Kazakhstan, Republic of Korea and Switzerland hosted study visits for the Fellows.
 These study visits have provided the Fellows with an invaluable opportunity to get more closely acquainted with the national policies and work in the field of arms limitation and disarmament of the respective Governments.

-- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a second cycle of lectures by members of delegations to the First Committee and United Nations officials, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.
+- The third segment of the Programme is held at United Nations Headquarters in New York and consists of another cycle of practical exercises and lectures by members of delegations to the First Committee, United Nations officials, and representatives of other international and non-governmental organizations and academia, and regular attendance in meetings of First Committee.

 Go to Top